rollerworks/search/doc/metadata.rst

 ========

-Class metadata is used by the ``FieldSetBuilder`` to populate a ``FieldSet`` instance field-configuration with the metadata of a Model class.
+Class metadata is used by the ``FieldSetBuilder`` to populate a ``FieldSet`` instance field configuration with the metadata of a Model class.

 The information can be stored directly with the class using `PHP Annotations`_, or as a separate file using either YAML or XML.

 .. note::

-    To actually use the metadata component you first a compatible metadata loader.
+    To actually use the metadata component you first need a compatible metadata loader.

     One of the supported loaders is the `RollerworksSearch JmsMetadata loader`_